 The collection of blood for testing is a medical procedure requiring medical equipment and training.
 Samples are tested by a state lab, meaning there will be a delay between taking the sample and testing the sample.
 This can cause changes in blood alcohol content.
 In some cases, the difference is enough to cast doubt on the result of the blood test.

 If you or someone you love has been affected by a DUI stop, don't delay.
 Legal representation is probably in your best interest.
 And the sooner your lawyer starts working on your case, the better your chances for a good outcome.
-If you would like to talk to my office about representation, call (423) 451-8568, or get in touch through my Facebook page.
+If you would like to talk to me about representation, call my Cleveland, Tennessee office at (423) 451-8568, or get in touch through my Facebook page.